felixbur/nkululeko/README.md

 An idea of the framework should give this UML sketch (not really valid any more, but to give you an idea).
 ![sketch](images/ml-experiment.jpg)

-Currently the following classifiers are implemented:
+Currently the following classifiers are implemented (integrated from sklearn):
 * SVM
+* SVR
 * XGB
 * XGR
 * MLP